 [K]in-selection theory does not explain cooperation in groups of genetically unrelated people.
 The gene-centric view does not help us understand why a soldier would fall on a grenade to save his buddies at the expense of his own life.
 And it doesn’t help us to understand how huge, cooperative human societies evolved.
 The Selfish Gene is, in many ways, a brilliant book.
 Yet it fails utterly to explain one thing: the evolution of cooperation in human beings.

-It' is important to note that, strictly speaking, it is the existence of cooperation and not just altruism that we are trying to explain.
-Since cooperation can be mutually beneficial to both parties, unlike altruism it does not require an explanation at odds with maximizing individual or group fitness.
+It' is important to note that, strictly speaking, it is the existence of cooperation and not simply altruism that we are trying to explain.
+Since cooperation can be mutually beneficial to both parties, unlike altruism, it does not require an explanation at odds with maximizing individual or group fitness.

 By now I hope you have a better understanding about what is meant by cultural and multilevel.
 But a number of questions still remain.

 Which cultural traits were being selected for?
-And what was the mechanism by which successful traits were retained while other, less successful ones were eliminated?
+And what was the mechanism by which successful traits were propagated while other, less successful ones were eliminated?